plone/training/mastering-plone/registry.rst

 Vocabularies
 ------------

-Now the custom settings are stored in the registry that we can modify them in a nice way as admins.
+Now the custom settings are stored in the registry that we can modify then in a nice way as admins.
 We still need to use these options in talks.

 To do so we turn them into vocabularies.

 Vocabularies are often used for selection fields.
 They have many benefits:

 * They allow you to separate the displayed option and the stored value for a field.
-This alows translating titles while using the same values.
+This allows translating titles while using the same values.
 * They can be created dynamically, so the available options can change depending on existing content, the role of the user or even the time of day.

 Create a file :file:`vocabularies.py` and write code that generates vocabularies from these settings: